 What is Sky Blue aster?
 Also known as azure asters, Sky Blue asters are North American natives that produce brilliant azure-blue, daisy-like flowers from late summer until the first serious frost.
-The beauty continues throughout much of the year, as the foliage of Sky Blue asters turns reddish in autumn and the seeds provide winter sustenance to a number of appreciative songbirds.
-Wondering about growing a Sky Blue aster in your garden?
+Their beauty continues throughout much of the year, as the foliage of Sky-Blue asters turns reddish in autumn, and their seeds provide winter sustenance to a number of appreciative songbirds.
+Wondering about growing a Sky-Blue aster in your garden?
 Read on to learn the basics.